rietta/TwoFactorTapa/README.md

 ### Conclusion

-Providing two factor authentication is a necessary step to providing good web application security.
-Otherwise, no matter what else you do to try to improve security will be defeated via user's choice of poor passwords as well as falling victim of simple phishing attack.
+Implementing two factor authentication is a necessary step to providing good web application security.
+You could spend tons of time and money on other security measures to harden your system, but without two-factor, a user who makes a poor choice of password or falls victim to a spearphishing attack could render all of those safeguards inneffective.

 The next step will be to ensure that as many users as possible make use of the feature.
 You should consider requiring those with administrative access to use 2FA.
 And finally, don't just implement but be a user.
-Many of the websites and services that we Rubyists use in our daily work support 2FA.
+Many of the websites and services that we Rubyists use in our daily work, such as Heroku, Github, and AWS support 2FA.
 Use it everywhere for your and your customers' protection.